-There is however, a lawful way in which the Department of the Interior can approve spacing patterns different from the basic ones set by the Oil Conservation Commission: through unitization of the affected lands.
+There is however, a lawful way in which the Department of the Interior can approve spacing patterns different from the basic Bureau of Land Management Attention: Mr. Mike Pool August 31, 1992 Page No. 4 ones set by the Oil Conservation Commission: through unitization of the affected lands.
 Our lease provides that the Tribe's lands will be committed to a unitization plan approved by the Department of the Interior.
 There are only three entities involved: two operators and one royalty owner, and all have expressed an interest in unitization.
 The problem appears to be getting the parties to meet and work on it.